- Article

 Digital Intercoms: The shift to digital technology improved audio quality and reduced interference.
 Digital intercoms enabled more channels and advanced features like audio mixing and noise cancellation.

-Integration with Broadcast Equipment: these systems began integrating with other broadcasting technologies, improving coordination between cameras, control rooms, and on-site personnel.
+Integration with Broadcast Equipment: these systems began integrating with other broadcasting technologies, improving coordination between cameras, production control room , and on-site personnel.

 4. Networked Intercom Solutions (2000s)